jsrojas/option-ml-test/README.md

 It is not mandatory for the port number to be 3031, it can be any other.
 Also, within the `src` folder the file `important_commands.txt` holds some useful commands.

-If you want to run it on Guvicorn the command is the following (in the same terminal):
+If you want to run it on Gunicorn the command is the following (in the same terminal):
 <div align="center">

 `gunicorn api:app --bind=0.0.0.0:3031 --workers=4 --worker-class=uvicorn.workers.UvicornWorker --timeout 60`